d-002/fast-voronoi/README.md

     - `polygons.py`: this file regroups all the information in the intersections and neighbors scripts (see below), as well as create a list of polygons for every cell in the graph.
     **This is the file to import** if you want to try out this implementation, and the useful function will be `make_polygons()`:
-    This function takes in a `Bounds` object and a list of `Cell` objects, both of which are described below.
+    This function takes in a `Bounds` object, a list of `Cell` objects, and an `Options` object, all of which are described below.
     It returns a list of tuple of `(index, polygon)`.
     The index in each one of these tuples is here to identify which cell created the attached polygon, which itself it a list of `v2` objects, which can easily be converted to a more usable format by applying `list()` to them.